Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Carolina and its opponents have combined for 45 points or more only one time this season.
+- Carolina has combined with its opponents to put up more than 45 points just one time this season.

-- Philadelphia has combined with its opponents to score more than 45 points in two games this season.
+- Philadelphia's games have gone over 45 points in two opportunities this season.

-- The two teams combine to score 47.8 points per game, 2.8 more than the total in this contest.
+- Sunday's over/under is 2.8 points lower than the two team's combined 47.8 points per game average.

-- These two squads combine to allow 43 points per game, two fewer than this contest's over/under.
+- This contest's over/under is two points greater than the 43 these two squads combine to allow per game this season.

 - The Panthers and their opponents have scored an average of 46.0 points per game in 2020, 1.0 more than Sunday's total.